ArnasPuskunigis/comp3016-cw2/README.md

 ## Game
 This is an OpenGL project where  you control a tank and/or a camera which you find in a procedurally generated terrain.
 You can use the camera to explore this terrain or have a closer look at the tank and crates.

+### Features

+- You can drive around as a tank
+- You can fly around as the camera
+- There are models which are loaded
+- There are models which are animated
+- There are textures
+- There is a procedurally generated terrain which also contains biomes
+- There is a cube
+- There is some error checking
+- There is some optimisation

 ### Controls
 - W - To move the tank forwards
 - S - To move the tank backwards